chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 Secrets MAY be retrieved from a [HashiCorp vault instance][vault].
 In that case, they must be declared as a JSON object with a `type` property set to `"vault"`.
-The path to the key MUST be declared in the `key` property as a JSON string.
+The path to the key MUST be declared in the `path` property as a JSON string.

 [vault]: https://www.vaultproject.io/